 In respect of Higher Education, the Grŵp is part of the Mid and North Wales regional planning group and has a strategic partnership with Bangor University.
 The University Centre @ Coleg Llandrillo (UCCL), in partnership with Bangor University is a flagship selling point of our Higher Education Provision and the Grŵp's Higher Education strategy continues to target a growth in our provision.
-Although learner numbers have been hit in the past three years as a result of the COVID-19 pandemic we are beginning to see some signs of turnaround and have won new contracted provision with HEIW.
+Although learner numbers have been hit in the past three years as a result of the COVID-19 pandemic we did see a growth in Level 4 learners in the year as compared to 2022/23 and this turnaround is continuing into 2024/25.